Best By Far

-"I haven't given you my gift yet," Gimli blurted out.
+"I have not given you my gift yet," Gimli blurted out.

 The sudden declaration startled him from his thoughts, then the words sank in.
 "But you gave me the fountain, and I like the fountain.
-I like it a lot!"
+I like it very well!"

 The gift was small and somewhat heavy for its size.
 Legolas guessed it must be about six inches tall.
 It felt like a small statue.
 He did not find statues overly exciting, so maybe this explained why Gimli was so nervous?